Our Mission

 What are my rights to my PHI?

-You can request we send You Your health information.
-Once You review Your PHI, if You see any problems with Your PHI, You may request amendments to Your PHI by making a written request to email address list below.
-We may deny the request in some cases.
-If we deny Your request to change Your PHI we will provide You with a written explanation of the reason for the denial and additional information regarding further actions that You may take.
+Right to Amend: Once You review Your PHI, if You see any problems with Your PHI, You may request amendments to Your PHI by making a written request to the email address listed below.
+We have 60 days from the date of Your request to make the amendment.
+A 30-day extension is allowed if We are unable to meet the date of that deadline.
+We may deny the request in some cases, including if You ask that We amend information that (i) is not part of the PHI We maintain, (ii) was not created by Us, unless the person or entity that created the information is no longer available to make the amendment, (iii) is not part of the information You would be permitted to inspect or copy, or (iv) is accurate and complete.
+If We deny Your request to change Your PHI, We will provide You with a written explanation of the reason for the denial and additional information regarding further actions that You may take.

-You have the right to obtain a paper copy of this Privacy Policy by written request to email address list below.
+Right to Receive a Paper Copy of this Notice: You have the right to obtain a paper copy of this Privacy Policy by written request to the email address listed below.

 What should I do if I have a question or concern about my collected PHI?

 If You believe Your privacy rights have been violated by RxMapper, You have the right to file a complaint with Us.
-You also have the right to file a complaint with the Secretary of the U.S. Department of Health and Human Services, Office for Civil Rights by calling 1-877-696-6775, sending a letter to 200 Independence Avenue, S.W., Washington, D.C.
-20201, or visiting www.hhs.gov/ocr/privacy/hipaa/complaints/.
+You also have the right to file a complaint with the Secretary of the U.S. Department of Health and Human Services, Office for Civil Rights sending a letter to 200 Independence Avenue, S.W., Room 509F HHH Bldg., Washington, D.C.
+20201 or by visiting www.hhs.gov/ocr/privacy/hipaa/complaints/.
 We will not retaliate against You, or any individual, for filing a complaint.

 Confidentiality and the Genetic Information Nondiscrimination Act (GINA)